akash6001/ros-stuff/pixi-setup.md

 ## Using ROS2 with Pixi

-1. Now that we have ROS2 installed, we are ready to start using it.
+1. Now that we have ROS 2 installed, we are ready to start using it.
 Let's test it out by running the following:

    ```
    pixi run ros2 run turtlesim turtlesim_node